cloudflare/cloudflare-docs/products/page-shield/src/content/reference/alerts.md

 * **Malicious Domain Alert**: Triggered immediately by JavaScript dependencies loaded from domains known to be malicious according to threat intelligence feeds.
 * **Malicious URL Alert**: Triggered immediately by JavaScript dependencies loaded from URLs known to be malicious according to threat intelligence feeds.
-* **Malicious Content Alert**: Triggered immediately by JavaScript code that Cloudflare's internal systems considered as malicious.
+* **Malicious Code Alert**: Triggered immediately by JavaScript code that Cloudflare's internal systems considered as malicious.
 * **Code Change Alert**: Triggered daily by detected changes in existing JavaScript code.